trex-paxos/trex-paxos-jvm/README.md

 3. For each slot the leader selects the `V` that was associated with the highest `N` value from a majority of responses.
 If there was no value known at that slot by a majority then the new leader can safely use its own command value `V` at that slot.
 4. For each slot the leader sends fresh `accept(S,N',V)` messages with chosen command `V` using its own higher `N'` for each slot.

 That description says that the leader takeover protocol is to run the full algorithm for many slots.
 This can happen in parallel for many slots.
 The only question is what is the range of slots that we need to recover.
-It is the range of slots up to the maximum slot any node has journalled a value.
+It is the range of slots up to the maximum slot any node has journaled a value.
 We can ask a majority of nodes the highest slot at which they have accepted a value.

 This library uses code similar to the following for the `prepare` message and its acknowledgement: